Freed-Wu/code-stats-bash/README.md

 Code-stats-zsh hooks onto Zsh, counts characters as you type and saves your statistics in Code::Stats.
 You'll receive XP for the language `Terminal (Zsh)` for each character, backspace/delete and enter you type.

-This plugin is an early beta, so expect some rough edges.

 ## Installation

 1. Ensure you have [`curl`](https://curl.haxx.se/).